scotthibbs/FDLog_Enhanced/README.md

 # FDLog_Enhanced
 This is a complete Field Day group logging solution!
-Download this on all computers (Windows, Mac, Linux including Raspberry Pis) and start logging.
+Download this on all computers (Windows, Mac, Linux including Raspberry Pi's) and start logging.
 Have everyone sign in when they visit.
 We have our visitors log for us because it is so simple.

 Log entry is just three simple things : KD4SIR 1D IN

 Tracks Dupes, shows previous contacts, see who is on which radio and which band, who is contesting and who is logging, how many contacts they have made etc.
-It shares the database to all computers and tracks operations so everyone can see and co-operate.
+It shares the database to all computers and tracks operations so everyone can see and cooperate.

 Download a stable release from the release section to enjoy!